DefangLabs/samples/samples/python-implicit-gpu/README.md

 ---

-Title: Implicit Flask
+Title: Python & Implicit & GPU

-Short Description: A Music Recommendation API that provides artist recommendations based on collaborative filtering using the ALS algorithm from the implicit library
+Short Description: A Music Recommendation API that provides artist recommendations based on collaborative filtering using the ALS algorithm from the implicit library using a GPU.

 Tags: music, recommendation, api, collaborative filtering, implicit library